usmanhalalit/laracsv/README.md

 You can also add fields in the CSV from related database tables, given the model has relationships defined.

-This will get the product title and the related category's title (one to one).
+This will get the product title and the related category's title (one to one):
 ```php
 $csvExporter->build($products, ['title', 'category.title']);
 ```